 Greater-than-Class C waste contains a concentration of radioactive materials that exceeds the limits for Class C waste specified in 10 C.F.R.
 Part 61.55.
-All GTCC waste is the responsibility of the federal government and must be disposed of in a geologic repository.
+All GTCC waste is the responsibility of the federal government and, under NRC's current regulations, must be disposed of in a geologic repository unless proposals for alternative disposal methods are approved by NRC pursuant to 10 C.F.R.
+Part 61.55(a)(iv) .
 Currently, no disposal facility exists for GTCC waste.